Dental

 2. If covered, run dental insurance + HSA together — both stacks.

-3. For one implant: dental discount plan ($100/yr) + cash discount = best leverage.
+3. For one implant: dental discount plan ($100/yr) + cash discount = the strongest combination.

 4. For All-on-4: compare US prosthodontist + financing vs Mexico tourism + 2 trips.
 Math depends on your case complexity.